Security, Privacy and Authentication

 Aiming for True Privacy and Security

 Our ultimate goal is to create a chat system with "the fewest moving parts," allowing for true peer-to-peer (P2P) communication without reliance on mandatory service providers, including ourselves.
 This approach offers a high level of privacy and security by enabling both the front and back end to be hosted independently.
-While we are still working towards this goal, we believe that this model could lead to a more secure and private chat system.
-A trusted VPN could also enhance security, as discussed in this article.
+While we are still working towards this goal, we believe that this model could lead to a more secure chat system.
+A trusted VPN could also enhance privacy.

 Threat Model